How To Implement Dependency Injection in Avalonia

 Step 3: Modify App.axaml.cs

 class should be modified to use the DI container.
-This will allow the previously registered view model to be resolved via the dependency injection container.
-The fully realised view model can then be set to the data context of the main view.
+This will allow the view model which was registered in the previous step to be resolved via the dependency injection container.
+The fully realised view model can then be set to the data context of the MainWindow

 public class App : Application